wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-java-run-compute-intensive-task.md

 ## To remotely log in to your virtual machine

-1. Log on to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log on to the [Azure classic portal](https://manage.windowsazure.cn).
 2. Click **Virtual machines**.
 3. Click the name of the virtual machine that you want to log in to.
 4. Click **Connect**.